 As The Naked Spur progresses, we learn during Howie’s fever dream rant that his former fiancée, Mary, sold his farm when he went off to fight in the Civil War.
-Howie wants Ben’s bounty to buy back his land and restore his dignity, his anger directed inward more than outward.
+Howie wants Ben’s bounty to buy back his land and restore his dignity; his anger is directed inward more than outward.
 He lashes out because he was shown to be vulnerable—a bad thing to be in the West.
 Stewart’s performance steadily transforms from a hero into a tortured anti-hero as Howie’s psychological dilemma manifests itself in physical forms: He’s incapable of climbing the rock face in the opening and needs Roy to climb for him.
-When trying to save Lina from a Blackfoot raid, Howie takes a bullet in the leg; for the remainder of the picture he walks with a limp, at one point falling with exhaustion from his horse.
+When trying to save Lina from a Blackfoot raid, Howie takes a bullet in the leg; for the remainder of the picture, he walks with a limp, at one point falling with exhaustion from his horse.
 Never in the picture does Howie get it easy.
 Stewart’s tortured face remains full of desperation and twisted emotion, while the actor’s affable onscreen persona maintains our sympathy for the character.
 It’s during the Blackfoot raid that we begin to see Howie as caught somewhere between good and evil, his borderline psychopathic obsession to recover from the blow to his ego pushing him to manic extremes.
 When he runs out of bullets during the raid, he beats one native to death with his gun; another he stabs several times beyond what would be needed to end a life.
-Afterward, as they leave the site of the raid, Howie hangs his head as he stops to look at the body of the Indian he’s slain.
+Afterward, as they leave the site of the raid, Howie hangs his head and stops to look at the body of the Indian he has killed.
 That night, he’s plagued by nightmares from which he awakens with frenzied, delirious dreams of Mary and his family still on his tongue.
-All the time we question if Howie will resort to murder to get his farm back.
+All the time, we question if Howie will resort to murder to get his farm back.
 With someone like Ryan’s Ben Vandergroat egging him on, it’s any wonder he doesn’t.